clementpoiret/HSF/docs/papers/joss/paper.md

 ## Hippocampal Localization and Preprocessing

-In order to limit the computational impact of `HSF`, we use a preprocessing step to extract the hippocampi from the MRI.
+In order to limit the computational impact of `HSF`, we used a preprocessing step to extract the hippocampi from the MRI.
 This step is performed by a pipeline we called `ROILoc` (for ROI localization).

 To do so, ROILoc registers the `MNI152 09c Sym` template [@fonovUnbiasedNonlinearAverage2009] to the T1w or T2w input MRI.
 As we know the coordinates of the hippocampi in the MNI space thanks to the CerebrA atlas [@maneraCerebrARegistrationManual2020], this registration process allows us to infer rough coordinates of the hippocampus in native space. `ROILoc` then crops the MRI into two volumes corresponding to the right and left hippocampi (figure \ref{ROILoc}).